 Pin this recipe now to save it for laterPin Recipe

 No holiday get-together is complete without a dip or two for snacking.
-There’s a classic Chip Dip, and you can’t go wrong with cheesy Rotel Dip either.
-But if you want to do something a little different this year, you’re going to love this Cranberry Jalapeño Dip.
-Hello new favorite holiday appetizer!
+There’s a classic Chip Dip, and you can’t go wrong with cheesy Rotel Dip, either.
+However, if you want to do something a little different this year, you’re going to love this Cranberry Jalapeño Dip.
+Hello, new favorite holiday appetizer!

 Cranberry Jalapeño Dip is a simple, delicious snack that combines the tart flavor of cranberries with the spicy kick of jalapeños.
-It’s got plenty of herbs for fresh flavor, and a little bit of sugar for sweetness.
+Plus, it’s got plenty of herbs for fresh flavor and a little bit of sugar for sweetness.
 Oh, and with the cream cheese base?
 Well, you just know it’s going to be a hit with everyone at your party.

 Copycat Cranberry Jalapeño Dip Recipe

-The combination of sweet, tart cranberries and spicy jalapeños creates a unique flavor that’s sure to tantalize the taste buds.
-And each ingredient works to balance all the others—the cream cheese offsets the spiciness of the jalapeños, the sugar tames the tartness of the cranberries, and the herbs brighten everything up.
+The combination of sweet, tart cranberries and spicy jalapeños creates a unique flavor that’s sure to tantalize the tastebuds.
+Each ingredient works to balance all the others—the cream cheese offsets the spiciness of the jalapeños, the sugar tames the tartness of the cranberries, and the herbs brighten everything up.

-Cranberry-Jalapeño Cream Cheese Dip can be served as an appetizer or snack at any gathering, from casual dinners to more formal occasions.
+Cranberry Jalapeño Cream Cheese Dip can be served as an appetizer or snack at any gathering, from casual dinners to more formal occasions.
 It’s especially popular during the holiday season thanks to its red and green hues (plus the cranberries!), and it pairs perfectly with your favorite crackers or chips.
 It’s perfect to add to a savory charcuterie board.

 See recipe card below this post for ingredient quantities and full instructions.